M-Salman-khan/URL_Shortner/README.md

 - **views/home.ejs**
   EJS template for the frontend, allowing users to submit URLs and view generated short URLs and their click counts.

+- **middlewares/auth.js**
+  Contains middleware for user authentication, ensuring that only logged-in users can generate short URLs.

 ---